 For Fellowship purposes, there is a minimum requirement of 12 months living and working in a rural or remote community.
 For further information please refer to the Fellowship Training Handbook.

-For further information please refer to the Fellowship Training Handbook
+For further information visit our webpage on Training and Education or refer to the Fellowship Training Handbook.

-There are alternatives available so you can gain experience in paediatrics, anaesthetics and O&G where a 10-week term has not been undertaken during the Core Generalist Training (CGT) year.
+There are alternatives available so you can gain experience in paediatrics, anaesthetics and obstetrics and gynaecology where a 10-week term has not been undertaken during the Core Generalist Training (CGT) year.
 You must gain this equivalent experience prior to Fellowship, however, gaps in knowledge should be considered when preparing for assessments.

 When remediating gaps in CGT, evidence of training must be supported by a specific logbook and supervisor report.
 This documentation is then presented to the College Censor for approval and endorsement.